The Ashes

 From the balcony, Woodfull grips the railing, recognizing that though the teams came to compete, this is no longer just a game.

-All the elements were there almost for a riot and it was only with a bit of good fortune that things didn't get very ugly, but the Australian public were not impressed.
+It was an incendiary day's play, and it was like a Tinderboards were all the elements were there almost for a riot, and it was only with a bit of good fortune that things wouldn't get very ugly, but the Australian public were not impressed.

 To many Australians, the aggression and arrogance of England's bodyline tactics feel like a wider reflection of its national attitude to its former colony.